Electrical Flows over Spanning Trees: A 2-Approximation for Uniform Grid

 \subsection{Approximation factor for the {\sc \minmin } algorithm}

-{\bf Lower triangle:} We first show that the cost of \minmin\ algorithm is at most $4/3$ of the optimal tree, over the lower triangle. \begin{lemma} The \minmin\ algorithm costs at most $4/3$ of the optimal over the cuts in the lower triangle.
-In other words, where $Alg$ refers to the output of \minmin\ algorithm.
+{\bf Lower triangle:} {We first show that the cost of \minmin\ over the lower triangle is at most $4/3$ of the optimal tree over the lower triangle.} \begin{lemma} The \minmin\ algorithm costs at most $4/3$ of the optimal over the cuts in the lower triangle.
+In other words, where $Alg$ refers to the output of \minmin.
 Moreover, this implies the same approximation factor for the entire lower triangle energy, i.e., $Alg^\ell\leq \frac{4}{3}OPT^\ell$. \end{lemma} \begin{proof} By the construction of Lemma~\ref{lemma:permutation}, the edges of the proposed tree over cut $(\ell,i)$ have $1,2,...,i$ successors (in some order).
 Therefore, $Alg^{(\ell,i)}=\sum_{j=1}^i j^2={i(i+1)(2i+1)}/6$, for $i=1,\ldots,n-1.$ Comparing to the lower bound \eqref{eq:lb_lowercuts} for lower triangle cuts:

-Since this is true for all cuts, it also holds for the entire lower triangle. \end{proof} {\bf Upper triangle:} To analyze the \minmin\ algorithm over the upper triangle, we first obtain the following relation between the cost of the algorithm over different cuts. \begin{lemma} For $i=1,\dots,n-2$, we have
+Since this is true for all cuts, it also holds for the entire lower triangle. \end{proof} {\bf Upper triangle:} {To analyze the \minmin\ algorithm over the upper triangle, we obtain a relation between the cost of the algorithm over successive cuts}: \begin{lemma} For $i=1,\dots,n-2$, we have

 \end{lemma} \begin{proof} Let $a_1,a_2,...,a_{i+1}$ be the number of successors for the edges of cut $(u,i)$, in non-decreasing order ($i\geq 2$).
 We know that $\sum_{j=1}^{i+1}a_j=S_{u,i}$.
 Since we merge $a_1,a_2$ in the higher level, the edges of cut $(u,i-1)$ will have $(a_1+a_2+1), (a_3+1),...,(a_{i+1}+1)$ successors.
 Therefore the cost of cut $(u,i-1)$ is